New Year’s resolutions often start staggering by mid-January mainly because they are not achievable.

 Over the years this has turned out to be one of the easy fails.
 This is mostly because we start out on aggressive workout programs that change 4 to 5 days of our week.

 Start out with simple activities like walking more, using the stairs instead of elevators and biking.
-You could also try a Yoga workout; they will help you build confidence even as you graduate into tougher workout sessions.
+You could also try a Yoga workout that will help you build confidence, increase your energy and become lighter.

 3. Reduce Your Calorie consumption:

 This means leaving the soft drinks and pizzas for diets that contain nut seeds, whole grains, and fish.
-Avoid making this reduction drastic, instead do it slowly over a 4 months period to enable your body to adapt.
+Avoid making this reduction drastic, instead do it slowly over a period of 3 months to enable your body to adapt.
 Try switching to a new diet like a Ketogenic Diet that will help you live a healthy life.

 4. Stay in touch: